 Airplanes flying backwards?

 Conventional airplanes can’t actually fly backwards, but they can move across the ground backwards.
-I used to do this demonstration with my students when I was a flight instructor in the dark ages.
+I did this demonstration with my students when I was a flight instructor in the dark ages.
 It’s really cool.

 If you fly a small airplane into a 50 knot headwind then slow the plane down until its airspeed is about 45 knots, something interesting happens.